Texas State sued for withholding data on student discipline for marijuana offenses

 “The question here is a very simple and straightforward one which is just — who is Texas State disciplining for marijuana possession and who aren’t they?”
 Fennell said.

-The publisher, Jordan Buckley, said the university has denied them of that information.
-He said they are citing the Family Educational Rights and Privacy Act (FERPA).
-But Buckley said their request doesn’t violate that.
+The publisher, Jordan Buckley, said the university has denied them that information.
+He said it is citing the Family Educational Rights and Privacy Act (FERPA), but Buckley said their request doesn’t violate that.

 KXAN reached out to Texas State for a response and received a statement that the university does not comment on active litigation.